Narbonne: Under the Romans

-Narbonne was established in Gaul by the Roman Republic in 118 BCE, as Colonia Narbo Martius, colloquially Narbo, and made into the capital of the newly established Roman province of Gallia Transalpina (modern-day southeastern France).
+The ancient city of Narbonne was established in Gaul by the Roman Republic in 118 BCE, as Colonia Narbo Martius, colloquially Narbo, and made into the capital of the newly established Roman province of Gallia Transalpina (modern-day Southwestern France).
 It was located on the Via Domitia, the first Roman road in Gaul, built at the time of the foundation of the colony, and connecting Italy to Spain.
-Geographically, Narbonne was therefore located at a very important crossroads because it was situated where the Via Domitia connected to the Via Aquitania, which led toward the Atlantic through the cities of Tolosa and Burdigala.
+Geographically, Narbonne was therefore located at a very important crossroads because it was situated where the Via Domitia connected to the Via Aquitania, which led toward the Atlantic Ocean through the cities of Tolosa and Burdigala.

+Bronze copy of the Capitoline Wolf donated by Rome to Narbonne in 1982 to commemorate two thousand years since the creation of the town.

+The Roman colony of Narbo Martius was founded close to an older settlement: on the hill of Montlaurès, about 4 kilometers north of Narbonne, there was an oppidum that can be traced back to the 6th century BCE.
+Some scholars identify this settlement with Naro or Narbo, the capital of the Elisyces (Ἐλισύκοι; Elesyces), an ancient tribe of Ibero-Ligurian origin, mentioned both in Ancient Greek and Roman literary sources, that were Celticized before the Roman conquest of Gaul.
+However, this literary mention in Avienius' didactic poem Ora maritima did not occur until the late 4th century CE, and thus only about half a millennium after the founding of Narbo Martius.
+Other scholars consider the identification of the oppidum of Montlaurès with Naro or Narbo to be unproven.

+Nearby the oppidum lies the lower course of the river Aude (Atax), which in Roman times still divided into two branches.
+The northern branch flowed further east, similar to the river's current course, to meet the Étang de Berre, a lagoon of the Mediterranean Sea north of the Massif de la Clape, while the southern branch followed the course of today's Canal de la Robine along the Roman colony of Narbo Martius, flowing into the lagoon south of it.

 Politically, Narbonne gained importance as a competitor to Massilia (today Marseille).
-Julius Caesar settled veterans from his 10th Legion there and attempted to develop its port while Marseille was supporting Pompey.
+Julius Caesar settled veterans from his 10th Legion there and attempted to develop its port, while Massilia was supporting Pompey.
 Among the products of Narbonne, its rosemary-flower honey was famous among Romans.
 Later, the Roman province of Gallia Transalpina was renamed Gallia Narbonensis after the city, which became its capital.
 Seat of a powerful administration, the city enjoyed economic and architectural expansion.
 At that point, the city is thought to have had 30,000–50,000 inhabitants, and may have had as many as 100,000.